How fun are these?????

 Let’s just say — I think this was my speediest photography job yet.
 Click.
 Click.
 Eat.
 YUM. :)

-- 4 medium tart apple (I used Granny Smith), peeled, cored and sliced very thin
+- 5 medium tart apples (I used Granny Smith), peeled, cored and sliced very thin

 - juice of 1-2 lemons